All Episodes

 Okay.

-The way you normally do it is, it was actually an auto-reverse player, and when you reverse the motor, it changes the heads.
+The way you normally do it is with it was actually an auto-reverse player.

-The motors reverse and it switches the heads from the top to the bottom.
+The motor's reverse, and it switches the heads from the top to the bottom.

-And when I tried to fix this thing up, I accidentally pushed the switch in the other direction, so it worked backwards.
+And when I tried to fix this thing up, I accidentally pushed the switch in the other direction so it worked backwards.

-And so it really was an accident, how it did happen.
+And so it really was an accident how it did happen.

 I don't tell that story publicly very often, but I will, but I just have.